ISAITB/docs-itb-ta/source/api/index.rst

 .. note::

   Using the test bed's REST API is an advanced feature that needs to first be enabled before it can be used.
-This is done by setting the `AUTOMATION_API_ENABLED`_ property to true in the test bed's configuration.
+This is done by setting the `AUTOMATION_API_ENABLED`_ property to true in the test bed's configuration, or through the user interface via the :ref:`system configuration screen <systemAdmin__config>`.

 .. _api__configuration: